AnastasOlegovna/mono_test/template.rst

 Introduction
 ============

-This guide provides instructions on how to use tool.
+This guide provides instructions on how to use tool

 Usage
 =====